file9.ai

 Military and Security

-Vanuatu does not maintain regular military forces but relies on the Vanuatu Police Force, which includes a paramilitary unit.
-The country has established international ties, particularly through agreements with the United States for maritime law enforcement operations.
+Vanuatu does not maintain regular military forces but relies on the Vanuatu Police Force, which includes paramilitary units.
+The country has developed security partnerships with Australia, China, and the US, focusing on maritime security and law enforcement.

 Energy